-High blood cholesterol (hypercholesterolemia) is well-treated using naturopathic medicine.
+High cholesterol (hypercholesterolemia) is well-treated using naturopathic medicine.

 Cholesterol is found in every cell in your body, and is used by your body to build healthy cells and hormones.
 There are different types of cholesterol: low-density lipoprotein (LDL), the type that builds up in the walls of your arteries making them hard and narrow, is considered the “bad” type.